ACCESSIBILITY

 Galleries: All public exhibition spaces are accessible by elevator.

-Washrooms: Washrooms are available on-site; however, please note they are not wheelchair accessible at this time.
+Washrooms: We have two washrooms on-site.
+However, please note they are not wheelchair accessible at this time.

 Seating: Benches and seating areas are available throughout the museum.